noir-lang/book/src/getting_started/nargo/installation.md

 ## Option 1: Binaries

+See [GitHub Releases](https://github.com/noir-lang/noir/releases) for the latest and previous platform specific binaries.

 ### Step 1

 Paste and run the following in the terminal to extract and install the binary: